Tech Jacket: Collected editions

+In other media

+A gender-swapped version of Tech Jacket, named Zoe Thompson, appears in the third and fourth seasons of the Prime Video TV series Invincible voiced by Zoey Deutch.

 Reception

-The 8-issue Tech Jacket first volume: The boy from Earth, holds an average rating score of 3.32 stars out of 5 for 10 reviews on the book tracking and recommendation website TheStoryGraph, with most reviewers calling the story plot driven and written for a younger audience.
+The 8-issue Tech Jacket first volume, The Boy from Earth, holds an average rating score of 3.32 stars out of 5 for 10 reviews on the book tracking and recommendation website TheStoryGraph, with most reviewers calling the story plot driven and written for a younger audience.

-The 12-issue Tech Jacket (2014) series collecting volumes 3 & 4 holds a strong average critic score of 8.5 out of 10 for 34 reviews, and a user score of 8.0 out of 10 for 7 reviews on the review aggregator website Comic Book Roundup, with AIPT’s David Brooke commending its art and calling it a very enjoyable popcorn type of comic that excels at action and adventure.
+The 12-issue Tech Jacket (2014) series collecting Volumes 3 & 4 holds a strong average critic score of 8.5 out of 10 for 34 reviews, and a user score of 8.0 out of 10 for 7 reviews on the review aggregator website Comic Book Roundup.
+AIPTs David Brooke commended its art and called it a "very enjoyable popcorn type of comic that excels at action and adventure".